-- At 11.5mm this is incredibly thin, especially for a 44mm sized watch.
-This gives it a sleek, low profile on your wrist, unlike many of the 44mm+ sized watches that look big and bulky.
+- At 11.5mm, this watch has a sleek profile on your wrist, unlike many of the 46mm+ sized watches that look big and bulky.

-Hands: Luminescent markers on the minute and hour hands, as well as on all sub-dials.:
+Hands: Luminescent markers on the minute and hour hands, as well as on the 2 sub-dials.

-Strap: Genuine oil tanned leather made in the USA.
+Strap: Genuine oil tanned leather, Nylon NATO, or tactical rubber made in the USA.

 - 22mm wide.